Urmikl18/NutCracker/README.md

 # NutCracker

 ## Create Executable
-1. Run `mvn package` in `classifier` folder.
+1. Run `mvn package` in repository folder.
-2. Fat JAR is to be found in `target/nutcracker-jar-with-dependencies.jar`.
+2. Fat JAR is to be found under `target/nutcracker-jar-with-dependencies.jar`.

 ## Prerequisites
 Before starting the classifier, do the following steps:
-1. Go to `submission/implementation/executables`.
-2. Run `java -cp languagetool-server.jar org.languagetool.server.HTTPServer --port 8081`.
+1. Make sure that an instance of LanguageTool server is running.
+Info: http://wiki.languagetool.org/http-server.

 ## Launch
 1. Compare two strings: